 The Old Bookham Church, Bookham

-Just over three hours south from Sydney, the Old Bookham Church is a fabulous spot to pull up for the night, especially if you are travelling in a large group.
+Just over three hours south from Sydney, the Old Bookham Church is a great spot to pull up for the night if you are travelling in a large group.
 This former Catholic church can accommodate up to eight guests.

 There’s a full kitchen for you to prepare dinner in, or else order from the oven-ready dinner menu.
 It’s directly opposite Barney’s Cafe (see above), if you’re wanting to enjoy a hearty cooked breakfast.
 With a fully-fenced yard, dogs are welcome to join you, for an additional $10 per pet per night.